igorgolm/bht/README.md

 For infrastructure provisioning you should have an access to TF Cloud to X organization and to AWS Account.
 Some variables, such as region, AWS Access key ID and Secret Access key, are added to TF Cloud Workspace variables.

-TF Cloud triggers Plan and Apply for every repo commit.
+TF Cloud triggers Plan and Apply for changes in TF files.